By Lisa Murray, Communications Meteorologist.

 This situation occurs when there is a deep low to the northwest of Auckland and an intense anticyclone somewhere near the Chatham Islands.
 The northeasterly air stream between these two features has usually come from subtropical regions, making the air warm and moist.

 This moist air cools as it comes south, and its relative humidity increases to a point where low cloud, or possibly fog, forms (standard sea fog formation).
 Often it is not easy to tell if there is sea fog off the Wairarapa or Hawke Bay coast - ship reports there are rare and satellite imagery is the only way.

 Image below shows a "Round the corner southeasterly" situation at Wellington airport.

 Image from New Zealand Flight Safety article June 1990, written by Erick Brenstrum, MetService Expert Meteorologist.

-As long as there is an upper easterly wind greater than about 20km/h, Wellington airport is protected from fog because the air dries out as it crosses the Aorangi Mountains, creating a boundary between fog or low cloud to the south and clear skies over Wellington airport.
-The wind must turn southerly over the city and hills, for the fog to reach the airport.
-So the smallest shift in wind direction and the wind strength, is critical in forecasting wither sea fog will affect the airport.
-Sometimes fog is visible drifting in the Harbour entrance 1-3 hours before it affects the aerodrome especially on days where the air temperature is much warmer than the sea.
+As long as there is an upper easterly wind greater than about 20km/h, Wellington airport is protected from fog.
+This is because the air dries out as it crosses the Aorangi Mountains, creating a boundary between fog or low cloud to the south, and clear skies over Wellington airport.
+The wind must turn southerly over the city and hills for the fog to reach the airport.
+So the smallest shift in wind direction and the wind strength is critical in forecasting whether sea fog will affect the airport.
+Sometimes fog is visible drifting into the Harbour entrance 1-3 hours before it affects the aerodrome, especially on days where the air temperature is much warmer than the sea.